-Credit risk is the risk of financial loss to the Society if a customer fails to meet their contractual obligations and this risk arises principally from the Society's cash and cash equivalents, accounts receivable and investments.
+Credit risk is the risk of financial loss to the Society if a customer fails to meet their contractual obligations and this risk arises principally from the Society's cash, accounts receivable and investments.

-The Society minimizes its credit risk relating to cash and cash equivalents and investments by placing its cash with major financial institutions and investing its fixed income investments in large public organizations.
+The Society minimizes its credit risk relating to cash and investments by placing its cash with major financial institutions and investing its fixed income investments in large public organizations.